galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank.md

 1. Press PF3 and once again browse the 123456789 account as described previously to verify that its total credit has decreased by the transferred 1.00.

-Having explored SimBank manually, it's a good time to run some or all of a small collection of automated tests that are provided with SimBank itself - to start, choose *Running the provided SimBank tests* in the side-menu.
+Having explored SimBank manually, it's a good time to run some or all of a small collection of automated tests that are provided with SimBank itself - to start, choose *Running the supplied SimBank tests* in the side-menu.